Alan Craig

-Alexander Alan Craig is a British politician of the UK Independence Party (UKIP), who previously served as leader of the Christian Peoples Alliance (CPA) from 2004 to 2012.
+Alexander Alan Craig is a British politician and community worker who previously served as leader of the Christian Peoples Alliance (CPA) from 2004 to 2012.
 He stood as a candidate for Mayor of London in 2008 and was a councillor in Newham for eight years.
-He served as UKIP's spokesperson for families and children from 2018 to around 2020.
+He defected to the UK Independence Party (UKIP) in 2014, where he served as UKIP's spokesperson for families and children from 2018 to around 2019.

 Life

 Craig was born in 1945 or 1946.
 He studied for a Master of Business Administration.
-He became an evangelical Christian in 1980 or 1981.
+He became an evangelical Christian in his mid-thirties.

 Political career

 Christian Peoples Alliance

 Craig first stood for Newham Council in 1998 as an independent candidate in Ordnance ward, and in 2001 he stood in a by-election for Beckton ward for the Christian Peoples Alliance.

 He was elected to Newham Council for Canning Town South in the 2002 local elections, becoming the only non-Labour councillor.
 On the same day, he unsuccessfully ran to be mayor of Newham, coming fourth.
 In the 2006 elections he was re-elected as a councillor as part of a group of three Christian Peoples Alliance councillors, and unsuccessfully ran to be mayor of Newham, coming fourth again.
 As a councillor, Craig opposed the building of the London Markaz Mosque; he said that while he supports the right to worship, he had fears over the impact upon the community and on security.
 He also opposed the opening of one of the regional casinos in Newham, campaigned to end the DESO-funded arms fair and played a leading role in the campaign to save the Queens Road Market.
 He lost his council seat in 2010, when he unsuccessfully ran to be mayor of Newham a third time.

 He became leader of the Christian Peoples Alliance in 2004 and led the party in the 2005 general election and the 2010 general election, in which the party won no seats.

 In 2011 he was criticised for comparing gay rights activists to Nazis in the Church of England Newspaper.
 In 2013 Craig became the spokesperson for a campaign group against same-sex marriage called "Gay Marriage No Thanks", and compared same-sex marriage to child abuse.